-If you are a battered spouse of a U.S. citizen who was granted approval of an I-360 on that basis and you have been an LPR for three years, you can apply for U.S. citizenship now, without having to show that you are still residing with the citizen spouse.
+If you are a battered spouse of a U.S. citizen who was granted approval of an I-360 or I-751 or cancellation of removal on that basis, and you have been an LPR for at least three years, you can apply for U.S. citizenship now, without having to show that you are still residing with the citizen spouse.

 In addition, it does not matter if you are still married to the citizen or divorced.
 You can also apply after three years as an LPR if your abusive spouse has died.

 This is an important benefit, because while the non-VAWA spouses of U.S. citizens can also apply for naturalization after three years with a green card, they must prove that their spouse is still alive and they are still married to and living with the U.S. citizen.

-If you received your green card as the abused child of a U.S. citizen (with an approved I-360), you can apply for naturalization after three years as an LPR.
-You can apply even if the abusive parent is no longer a U.S. citizen or has died.
 Furthermore, when you apply for naturalization under these circumstances, you no longer need to meet the definition of a child, so it’s okay if you are now over 21 and married.
 However, like all naturalization applicants, you do have to be over 18 years old.

 Otherwise, the same rules mentioned above apply, as though you had obtained your VAWA green card approval based on your relationship to a U.S. citizen.
 For example, it does not matter whether your marriage is still ongoing at the time you apply for naturalization.

-The instructions and eligibility guidelines for naturalization on U.S. Citizenship and Immigration Services's (USCIS's) website do not clearly explain that VAWA self-petitioning spouses and children of abusive U.S. citizens can apply for naturalization after three years as LPRs.
+The instructions and eligibility guidelines for naturalization on U.S. Citizenship and Immigration Services's (USCIS's) website do not clearly explain that VAWA-approved spouses and children of abusive U.S. citizens can apply for naturalization after three years as LPRs.
 This can be confusing for both applicants and USCIS itself, which sometimes forgets that this ground of eligibility exists.

 Therefore, when completing USCIS Form N-400, on Part 1, Information About Your Eligibility, check box E for “other.”
-As an explanation, write "Have been a LPR for at least three years (VAWA I.N.A § 319(a))."
+As an explanation, write "Have been an LPR for at least three years (VAWA I.N.A § 319(a))."